SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie said, ”okie-dokie-lokie.”

+After a bit more cleaning, Pinkie asked another question, "What made you realize you liked Fluttershy?"

+Rainbow thought for a seconds, before saying, "I feel a connection with her, I want to always be there for her.
+I want to protect her.
+I feel safe around her in a sense of judgement, I know you girls would never judge me, but its different with her.
+I feel like I don't always have to be the tough cool pony all the time with her.
+I feel like I could let my guard down and she would never hurt me.
+Also, she's really hot."

+"I hope it works out, I love seeing my friends happy," Pinkie said.

+"thanks, me too," Rainbow said.

 Rainbow put away the last of the balloons into Pinkie’s cabinet, then turns to Pinkie saying, “That’s almost all the decorations cleaned up, I’m going to head out, so I can catch up to Fluttershy and Applejack before they get home.”

 “Okay, thanks for the help,” Pinkie said as she walked to Rainbow and hugged her.